 I skipped a couple of laws as they were either valid and didn’t need any amendment, or they didn’t add enough value to make it in here.

 - Here is the first volume of updated Laws of Power with laws 1 to 16.

 - Here is the third and last installment

-This article, as much as this website, is not an invite to act amorally.
+This article, as much as this website, is not an invitation to act amorally.

-This is a dispassionate description of how things are for many power players and many power-seeking individuals.
+This is a dispassionate description of power dynamics and how some power-seeking individuals operate.